richgel999/uap_resources/README.md

 ## Wildcards

 _This category is the rough equivalent to Corso's "Nut File".
 This information seems to fit into the puzzle.
 It may be real, or it may be nuts.
-Can't tell._
+Can't tell - currently._

 "ABOVE BLACK - Project Preserve Destiny - An Insider's Account of Alien Contact and Government Coverup", Dan Sherman (USAF, worked for the NSA as an Electronic Intelligence Specialist)<br>
 https://www.aboveblack.com/index.html<br>